 There is simply no better tool out there to help remind a person how far they’ve come and how much they’ve achieved toward their chosen goals than a written record in the form of a journal.

-By maintaining a special journal dedicated to goals, children will be able to see their progress, and seeing progress is what will encourage and motivate them to keep working toward the achievement of their chosen goals.
+By maintaining a special journal dedicated to goals for middle school students, your kids will be able to see their progress, and seeing progress is what will encourage and motivate them to keep working toward the achievement of their chosen goals.

 Meaningful, insightful and useful goal setting occurs when the focus of the goal is on self-awareness, personal development, and growth.
 In other words, goal setting is about the child’s interests, wants, desires… not on what others want the child to do or be.